Spot Idli Recipe (Hyderabadi Street Style)

 Spot Idli is nothing but idli batter poured over a spicy onion-tomato masala and cooked.

-Serve it with coconut chutney, tomato onion chutney, or any other South Indian chutney you choose.
+Serve it with coconut chutney, tomato-onion chutney, or any other South Indian chutney you prefer.
+A cup of South Indian filter coffee or masala chai pairs well with it.

 Ingredients